 In detail:

 Cotswold District has, by some margin, the highest ‘workplace-based affordability ratio’ in the South West Region.
-However, we believe this is due to the coincidence of a number of demographic and housing market factors which make the assumptions on which the ‘standard method’ is implicitly based, and therefore its consequences, inappropriate.
+The colour map shows it as an ‘outlier’ – the question is ‘why?’
+We believe this is due to the coincidence of a number of demographic and housing market factors which make the assumptions on which the ‘standard method’ is implicitly based, and therefore its consequences, inappropriate.

 The validity of using the workplace-based affordability measure depends on its application to functional housing market areas (HMAs), usually defined by the strength of migration and commuting flows, not administrative areas (Ref Meen and Whitehead, 2020).
 Within these (or labour market areas) prices would be expected to vary between the urban ‘centre’, suburban and rural areas, according to facilities, travelling costs etc. (Ref Meen, 2001).
 There are significant amounts of out-commuting from Cotswold District to higher-paid employment outside (which explains why the workplace-based affordability ratio is significantly higher than the residence-based one).
 There are also considerable uncertainties about where the residence and employment locations of those with second homes, and often working from home, in the Cotswolds are accounted for in the statistics.
-The Gloucestershire County Economic Strategy characterises the economy of the Cotswold District as being largely ‘rural’ and based on agriculture and tourism/hospitality, together with an ageing population needing care services, all of which typically have low wage rates.
+Gloucestershire’s Economic Strategy characterises the economy of the Cotswold District as being largely ‘rural’ and based on agriculture and tourism/hospitality, together with an ageing population needing care services, all of which typically have low wage rates.
 The workplace-based affordability ratio is therefore an unreliable basis for setting a specific housing requirement, even if it is accepted that the formula is to some extent arbitrary by intent.

 In reality, the situation in Cotswold District is complex, with a number of different housing markets – some covering much wider areas – overlapping and interacting.
 These include out-commuting to other employment centres (including Gloucester, Cheltenham, Evesham, Birmingham, Oxford, Swindon, Reading, Bristol and (often on a weekly commuting basis) London), second and holiday homes (part of a ‘national’ market), migration/retirement particularly from London and SE England, buy-to-let (both long- and short-term) and international property investment (Ref e.g. Gapper, 2026).
 This is an even wider range than other ‘expensive’ areas such as the outer London commuter belt and the far South West.
 These overlapping markets compete differently for different segments of the housing stock.
 For example, demand for smaller homes (e.g. for short-term holiday letting) clearly crowds out or pushes up prices for those in local need.
 On the other hand, those seeking a ‘character’ second or retirement home in the Cotswolds (which is now an international brand and where supply is restricted by National policy) are unlikely to buy a modern house on a new estate in a town on the fringe of the District and outside the CNL area.